 Yen Yi Loo

-BSc(Hons) Environmental Science (University of Nottingham, Malaysia); MSc Bird Conservation (Manchester Metropolitan University, UK)
+BSc(Hons) Environmental Science (Nottingham University, Malaysia); MSc Bird Conservation (Manchester Metropolitan University, UK)

 Research | Current